wilsonpage/kap-vercel/README.md

 > [Kap](https://github.com/wulkano/kap) plugin - Share on [Vercel](https://vercel.com)

 Exports your Kap recording to a dedicated Vercel project.
 Visit/share your Vercel project's url to watch the latest recording.
-Each time your export, the recording is overwritten.
+Each time you export, the recording is overwritten.

 ![image](https://user-images.githubusercontent.com/1020551/127328782-1c095e6a-dac5-443e-a539-bbecc1721a0e.png)